TykTechnologies/tyk-docs/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/monitors.md

 ```

 - `trigger_limit` will indicate which threshold has been reached (as defined in the session object's `monitor` section).
-- `org` will contain the OrgID for the user or organisation that triggered the event
+- `org` will contain the OrgID for the user or organization that triggered the event
 - `key` will contain the *raw API key* used in the request only if the event was triggered by a user quota

-*Note: if the webhook was triggered by an organisation threshold, `key` will be blank.*
+*Note: if the webhook was triggered by an organization threshold, `key` will be blank.*

 <br>
 {{< warning success >}}